Welcome to Huckle Hill Farm

 At Huckle Hill Farm, generations have farmed on this stony loamy land, growing crops, cutting hay, and raising livestock.
 We keep that tradition alive today with our passion for flower farming, inspired by the determined “go-a-head” spirit of those who came before us in the 1800s.

-With surprise and delight, while tending our fields, we uncover rust-coated horseshoes and well-worn shovels—each artifact a reminder of the chores and hard work that nurtured this land.
+With surprise and delight, while tending our fields, we uncover rust-coated horseshoes and well-worn shovels—a reminder of the chores and hard work that nurtured this land.
 That hard work continues today, with mechanized walk-behind plows and harrows, cover cropping, and regenerative practices to nourish the soil.
 We capture water in hand-trenched swales and rain barrels because each drop is precious.
-It’s an all-out effort to create a productive ecosystem and pollinator welcome center.
-We love our bees as much as they love our Peonies, Lavender, Sunflowers, Dahlias, and other beautiful blooms.
-When spring rolls around, the farm starts to hum and buzz!

 Our goal is simple: to surprise and delight our customers with long-lasting, beautiful, fresh-cut flowers because flowers…